Trump says date, place set for North Korea summit

 “We’re having very substantive talks with North Korea and a lot of things have already happened with respect to the (U.S.) hostages.
 I think you’re going to see very good things,” Trump told reporters.

-Trump also told reporters on Friday that he was not considering reducing the U.S. military’s presence in South Korea as part of the negotiations.

-“Troops are not on the table,” he said before a flight to Dallas, Texas, where he will address the National Rifle Association.
-But he also said he would eventually like to bring them home.

-Reporting by Lisa Lambert, Makini Brice, Roberta Rampton, Steve Holland and Jeff Mason; Editing by Bernadette Baum and Alistair Bell
+Reporting by Lisa Lambert, Makini Brice, Roberta Rampton, Steve Holland and Jeff Mason; editing by Alistair Bell and James Dalgleish